Right to education: Female education

 Out of 750 million illiterate adults in the world, two-thirds are estimated to be women.
-This is due to gender inequality, misogynistic violence, as well as, marriage and pregnancy, often associated with poverty and geographic isolation.

-In the second decade of 21st century, the advocacy for women's right to access education became a global movement through the activism of Malala Yousafzai, a Pakistani Nobel laureate.
+This is due to gender inequality, misogynistic violence, and early marriage and pregnancy, often associated with poverty and geographic isolation.
+In the second decade of 21st century, advocacy for women's right to access education became a global movement through the activism of Malala Yousafzai, a Pakistani Nobel laureate.

 COVID-19

 The COVID-19 pandemic affected over 90% of the world's students and was responsible for the rise of social inequality in the access to education.
 The global recession immediate to the pandemic projected drastic consequences on education funding, causing long-lasting effects on the equal right to education.

 Globally, during the pandemic, markers of gender, class, and ethnicity presented themselves as factors of vulnerability in the access to basic rights such as education and health.